spacer.png, 0 kB

 J5 was launched on 9 September 1915 and commissioned on 6 May 1916.
 She and the other J's were members of the 11th Submarine Flotilla.
 She served in the North Sea chiefly in operations against German destroyers and U-boats, most of encounters were with the latter.
 Although engaging several times with enemies the closest she got to sinking the enemy was striking U-86 with a torpedo which fortunately for them did not explode.

 After the war, she was transferred along with other members of her class to Australia on 25 March 1919.
 There she operated out of Geelong in Victoria until paid off on 12 July 1922 as a cost-saving exercise.
-She was sold on 26 February 1924 and after stripping she and J1 and J2 were sunk in deep water in Port Phillip Bay on 4 June 1926."
+She was sold on 26 February 1924 and after stripping she and J1 and J2 were sunk in deep water outside Port Phillip Bay on 4 June 1926."

 Source: Wikipedia.org